 Type of institution: University/Higher Education Institution

-To complete the Graduate Diploma of Therapeutic Child Play students must attain 8 credit points comprising 7 core units (these are compulsory) plus 1 elective unit.
+8 credit points comprising 7 core units (these are compulsory) plus 1 unit from the electives listed below.

 - For information on major subjects please contact Health enquiries at firstname.lastname@example.org